-According to Andrew Bacevich, a retired U.S. Army colonel and the cofounder and president of the Quincy Institute for Responsible Statecraft in Washington, D.C., two illusions have led the country into continual mistakes since the end of the Cold War—that only the United States can fix the world’s biggest problems, and that the U.S. military is supreme and invincible.
-As Bacevich sees it, the wars in Afghanistan and Iraq are failures, and it’s well past time for the U.S. military to leave those countries and, more generally, extricate itself from the Middle East.
-Still, there’s important work for America in the world, particularly in dealing with China and confronting climate change.
+Andrew Bacevich is a retired U.S. Army colonel and the co-founder and president of the Quincy Institute for Responsible Statecraft in Washington, D.C.
+Bacevich says two illusions have led the country into continual mistakes since the end of the Cold War—that only the United States can fix the world’s biggest problems, and that the U.S. military is supreme and invincible.
+The wars in Afghanistan and Iraq are failures, and it’s well past time for the U.S. military to leave those countries and, more generally, extricate itself from the Middle East.
+Still, Bacevich says, there’s important work for America in the world, particularly in dealing with China and confronting climate change …

 Michael Bluhm: What do you see as the key global challenges facing the Biden administration?